-Generative AI models, like large language models (LLMs) and text-to-image (TTI) models, have a breadth of uses.
-Although many users' interactions with these models happen in the context of a direct chat interface (e.g., ChatGPT), these models can also be used to power intelligent components of software applications, especially when used alongside prompt templates.
-Prompt templates (as seen in novel UIs that incorporate features powered by generative AI, e.g., [17], [10], [22]) contain instructions for a particular task, interspersed with locations where data available during a program's use can be inserted so that an AI model can respond to user behavior.
+Generative AI models, like large language models (LLMs) and textto-image (TTI) models, have a breadth of uses.
+Although many users' interactions with these models happen in the context of a direct chat interface (e.g. ChatGPT), these models can also be used to power intelligent components of software applications, especially when used alongside prompt templates (as seen in novel UIs that incorporate features powered by generative AI, e.g. [12], [6], [16]).

 Such interfaces combine traditional methods of software engineering with calls to prompt-based AI models.
-This component-based approach toward generative AI application features, compared to straightforward chatbot implementations, can enable developers to build features that are more powerful (as in [19], which orchestrates AI behaviors using a framework external to the AI) and more contextually-appropriate (as in [7], which guides an LLM to produce actionable outputs within design software).
-Such architectures are additionally important because they enable software designers to place guardrails that preclude undesired behaviors that could arise in open-ended applications (giving away an assignment solution [14] or obviating a puzzle [9]).
+This componentbased approach toward generative AI application features, compared to straightforward chatbot implementations, can enable developers to build features that are more powerful (as in [13], which orchestrates AI behaviors using a framework external to the AI) and more contextually-appropriate (as in [3], which guides an LLM to produce actionable outputs within design software).
+Such architectures are additionally important because they enable software designers to place guardrails that preclude undesired behaviors that could arise in open-ended applications (giving away an assignment solution [10] or obviating a puzzle [5]).

-It is important to expose students to this new way of constructing interactive software, enabling them to explore capabilities and limitations to become thoughtful designers of future AI-powered software.
+It is therefore important to expose students to this new way of constructing interactive software, enabling them to explore capabilities and limitations to become thoughtful designers of future AI-powered software.
 Constructing, testing, and integrating prompt templates into software presents technical and logistical difficulties to students, however.
 We integrated AI-powered applications into a project-based UI design and development course, and built a software platform, REAGENT, to support the following goals: